Planet Nine: Primordial black hole

+Modified Newtonian dynamics

+In 2023, it was shown that a gravity theory known as modified Newtonian dynamics (MOND), which attempts to explain galactic rotation without invoking dark matter, can provide an alternative explanation using secular approximations.
+It predicts that the major axes of the KBO orbits will be aligned with the direction toward the Galactic Center and that the orbits cluster in phase space, in agreement with observations.

 Detection attempts

 Visibility and location

 Due to its extreme distance from the Sun, Planet Nine would reflect little sunlight, potentially evading telescope sightings.
 It is expected to have an apparent magnitude fainter than 22, making it at least 600 times fainter than Pluto.
 If Planet Nine exists and is close to perihelion, astronomers could identify it based on existing images.
 At aphelion, the largest telescopes would be required, but if the planet is currently located in between, many observatories could spot Planet Nine.
 Statistically, the planet is more likely to be close to its aphelion at a distance greater than 600 AU.
 This is because objects move more slowly when near their aphelion, in accordance with Kepler's second law.
 A 2019 study estimated that Planet Nine, if it exists, may be smaller and closer than originally thought.
 This would make the hypothetical planet brighter and easier to spot, with an apparent magnitude of 21–22.
-According to University of Michigan professor Fred Adams, by 2035, Planet Nine will either be observable or enough data will have been gathered to rule out its existence.
+Observation and analysis of the orbital dynamics of Kuiper Belt objects constrain the possible orbital parameters of a Planet Nine, and at the current rate of new observations, University of Michigan professor Fred Adams believes enough data will have been gathered to pinpoint Planet Nine or rule out its existence by 2035.